naeemshaikh90/Reading-List/README.md

 # About
 A curated list of iOS tutorials and reading list.

-Projects/Tutorials in Swift will be marked with :large_orange_diamond:, Swift Extensions will be marked with 🔶[e] and ⌚ for Apple Watch projects.
+Projects/Tutorials in Swift will be marked with :large_orange_diamond:.

 ## iOS
 #### Shinobi Controls